george-hawkins/mini-quad-2023/tx-setup.md

 TODO: include nice picture from above point of view pointing out the position of raised leading edge on each prop.

+I thought I wouldn't really need the wrench but my biggest hex-socket driver was 5,5mm and the prop nuts are 8mm.

 VTX pit switch
 --------------